Drop Camp Elk Hunts

 - Rifle and Muzzleloader season are from October 1st through December 31st.
 Your hunt will last for five days (add a day to both ends of your hunt for packing in and out)

 - Most hunters have the opportunity to harvest mature bulls.

 - This is a wilderness hunt so make sure you get yourself in the proper shape.

 - This hunt is unguided, no-one will be there to help you hunt but you will be dropped off in camp.

-- Guaranteed tags (when applied for by application deadlines)
+- Idaho has guaranteed archery elk tags (when applied for prior to application deadlines)

 - Idaho Hunting Unit 25 (McCall Zone A Elk Tag)

 Our Idaho outfitter offers some solid, backcountry Idaho archery elk drop camp hunts.
 If you’re an experienced elk hunter, this is a great opportunity.

 SAFE, VETTED OUTFITTERS

 When you’re ready to start planning your hunt, just contact us or fill out the form on this page.
 Be sure to let us know exactly what you have in mind, and we’ll do our best to help you find the perfect outfitter and get it booked.